wholegraindigital/plugin-auditor/readme.txt

 = 0.2 =
 * Bug fixes
 * Added the possibility to edit older comments
-* Added the possibility to don not comment if the user don't want in that moment
+* Added the possibility to do not comment if the user don't want in that moment
 * Now the user can sort the table information as he wants